Tweet of the Day: In Defense of Fanfiction

-Utah image came up on the main holo-display, “Because, Creator Zorah, this attack was aim at our Consensus.
-The viral code attempted to re-write our base programing and neutralize our higher cognitive functions, rendering all geth aware but unable to control their respective platforms.
+Utah image came up on the main holo-display, “Because, Creator Zorah, this attack was aimed at our Consensus.
+The viral code attempted to re-write our base programming and neutralize our higher cognitive functions, rendering all geth aware but unable to control their respective platforms.
 Since all current geth platforms are combat capable we decided that the best course of action was to disable all platforms and isolate ourselves behind defensive firewalls to prevent harm to Creators as well as geth.”

 “Source?”
 I asked

 “Unknown, Commander Thompson-Ramos, but before instituting isolation protocols the geth detected Reaper code similar to the one Admiral Shepard encountered on the defunct Old Machine,” said Utah.